Finn Carter: Career

-In 1990, Carter played Rhonda LeBeck in the comedy monster film Tremors opposite Kevin Bacon and Fred Ward.
-She received the Saturn Award for Best Supporting Actress nomination for her performance in that film.
-She later had the recurring role in the ABC drama series China Beach as Nurse Linda Matlock Lanier.
+In 1990, Carter played Rhonda LeBeck in the comedy monster film Tremors.
+She later had the recurring role in the drama series China Beach as Nurse Linda Matlock Lanier.
 In 1992, she played the leading role in the action film Sweet Justice and in 1996 had a supporting part in Rob Reiner's drama Ghosts of Mississippi.
 The following years, she guest-starred on Law & Order, Murder, She Wrote, Diagnosis: Murder, ER, The Outer Limits, NYPD Blue, Chicago Hope, Judging Amy, Strong Medicine and CSI: Crime Scene Investigation.
-Carter was also a regular cast member in the short-lived Fox sitcom Secret Service Guy in 1997.
-She also had a number of leading roles on many made-for-television movies.
-Her final screen appearance was in the 2005 independent film Halfway Decent, co-starring with Ernie Hudson.
+Carter was also a regular cast member in the short-lived sitcom Secret Service Guy in 1997.
+She also had a number of leading roles in television movies.
+Her final screen appearance was in the 2005 independent film Halfway Decent.

-Personal life

-Carter was married from 1987 to 1994 to actor Steven Weber, whom she met on the set of As the World Turns when he played the character of Kevin Gibson (from 1985 to 1986).
-Her second marriage, to James Woodruff (1997–2007), also ended in divorce.
-She has two daughters from that marriage.

-Legal matters

-On July 30, 2019, Carter was arrested in Las Vegas, Nevada, and booked on one count of possessing a stolen vehicle and 14 counts of possessing a credit card without the cardholder's consent.
-Both charges are felonies.
-Prosecutors have 90 days to file a criminal complaint.
-Carter was released from custody by a justice of the peace with the promise to return for an October court date.